gsamokovarov/break/README.md

 - Control flow executing control.
 - No runtime cost.
 The tracing instructions kick in only when navigating.
-- Automatic integration with IRB and Pry.
+- Automatic integration with IRB and [Pry].
 - Rails 6 constant autoloading support (not available in other Ruby debuggers).

 ## Commands